pythonanywhere/flask-tutorials/tutorial-2.md

 Basically, Flask-Migrate is tracking different migrations by giving them random hexadecimal numbers as names, and then is storing them in files that contain that number, and storing the number in the database to keep track of which ones it has applied.

+Understanding database migrations is hard, and there aren't many good explanations of it out there.
+Hopefully that all made things reasonably clear, but if you have any questions, please leave a comment below and we'll try to clear things up -- and to improve this explanation if it turns out we've missed out something important!

 OK, so now we have migrations working.
 Once again, we've changed nothing visible -- but we're in the right place to make the next step forward.
 As always, let's save a checkpoint.
 There are a couple of things we need to